South Iran Nubo–Sindian desert and semi-desert

 The South Iran Nubo–Sindian desert and semi-desert ecoregion (WWF ID: PA1328) covers the northern coastal plain of the Persian Gulf and the inland desert hills south of the Zagros Mountains of Iran.
 The region also has extensions reaching into southeastern Iraq, and eastward into southwestern Pakistan.
 The region is one of hot sand deserts, shrubland, and open thorn woodlands inland.
 Mangrove forests and swamps are found along the coast.

 Location and description

 The ecoregion stretches for 1600 km along the northern coast of the Persian Gulf, from the head of the Gulf at Abadan to the estuary of the Hingol River on the southern coast of Pakistan 150 km west of Karachi.
 For most of its length, the region reaches 120 km inland, but widen considerably east of the Strait of Hormuz.
 The ecoregion includes the Jaz Murian depression, an endorheic basin in southeastern Iran enclosed by mountains.
-As it enters Pakistan the ecoregion covers the Makran Coastal Range of mountains.
+As it enters Pakistan the ecoregion covers the Makran Coastal Range.
 Elevations range from sea level to 3283 m, with a mean of 559 m.